Friday, July 3, 2026

 The drama surrounding Shams Charania’s report that Shai Gilgeous-Alexander won this year’s NBA MVP award illustrated the differences between how the NFL and NBA deal with reporters at their broadcast rights partners.

-Charania—whose job is to break news—scooped the announcement that the league office had been planning to reveal Gilgeous-Alexander had won MVP during Amazon’s pregame show prior to Game 7 of Pistons-Cavs on Sunday.
-The Prime Video studio crew chided Charania for stepping on their “exclusive,” with Blake Griffin joking that Charania should have been doing something else, like going to brunch, on a Sunday morning.
+Charania—whose job is to break news—scooped the announcement that the league office had been planning to reveal Gilgeous-Alexander had won MVP during Amazon’s pregame show before Game 7 of Cavaliers-Pistons on Sunday.
+The Prime Video studio crew chided Charania for stepping on its “exclusive,” with Blake Griffin joking Charania should have been doing something else, like going to brunch, on a Sunday morning.

 “We believe that keeping this information embargoed to the extent possible clearly enhances the viewer experience for the Draft.
 The result is a better presentation for the 32 million viewers who watched Round 1 in 2014 and the 45.7 million who watched across all three days,” the letter from former NFL VP of broadcasting Howard Katz said, in part.
 “Please have your reporters and other personnel refrain from revealing picks on social media or other platforms before they are announced in the Draft broadcasts.”

 Nevertheless, what Charania did was clearly in the scope of his job—and it also wasn’t anything new.
-His former mentor and rival, Adrian Wojnarowski, also used to similarly scoop the winner of the MVP award, as he did in 2020, when Giannis Antetokounmpo won the honor.
+His former mentor and rival, Adrian Wojnarowski, also used to similarly scoop the winner of the MVP award, including when Giannis Antetokounmpo won the honor in 2020.

 This field is for validation purposes and should be left unchanged.